Singleton Bypass - New England Highway

 Transport for NSW invited feedback from the community about the Singleton Bypass concept design and REF from December 2019 until March 2020.

-We will continue working with the community and stakeholders during the planning process to understand issues and minimise potential impacts
+We will continue working with the community and stakeholders during construction of the project to understand issues and minimise impacts.

 Environmental assessment